zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

                     - state_lapacian
                     - 0.5 * state.gradient(bc='natural').to_scalar('squared_sum'))

-A slightly more advanced example would allow for class attributes that for instance define the boundary conditions and the diffusivity:
+A slightly more advanced example would allow for attributes that for instance define the boundary conditions and the diffusivity:

 .. code-block:: python